LjRokvic/IZProjekat/README.md

 Project for university course "Engineering knowledge" (srb.
 Inžinjering znanja)

-Demonstration of use of case based reasoning as well as rule based reasoning.
+Demonstration of use of case based reasoning as well as rule based reasoning for diagnosing patient conditions in the field of Psychiatry.

-Case based implemented with jCOLIBRI (for both preventive and conditions seperatly) Rule based implemented with both JIProlog and unBayes
+Case based implemented with jCOLIBRI (for both preventive and conditions seperatly)

+Rule based implemented with both JIProlog and unBayes

 Before running: